 Reviving a Lost Art.

-Please note that all of the items shown here, including the image at the top of the page, are fabricated from hand sculpted cement.
+Please note that all of the items shown here, including the image at the top of the page, were hand sculpted in cement by Donald R. Tucker.

 Click any of the images below for a larger view